Ducklord0/ReviewComputerGraphicsAssignment/README.md

 ![image](https://user-images.githubusercontent.com/91763901/228715725-26d8c156-a9b3-4fa3-9d1e-38be0082c37d.png)
 It could be used on glass a window to make it get more tinted yellow during the day or white during the night to show the different colored light sources.

+Task1:
+I feel i made a good diagram and gave accurate descriptions.

+Task2:
+I didn't get the square waves but i got close to the toon shading but ran out of time.
+I know I don't deserve full marks but i worked tirelessly on it for this so i think i sould get some marks.

+Task3:
+I feel i broke down each part accurately maybe not in enough detail but i think i did well.

+Task4:
+I feel i made a fun shadow and outline shader that have actual possible implementation just maybe not in this game.

+Task5:
+I gave accurate description of each line i highlighted.

+Task6:
+The glass shader isnt that good but its cool and has application just not in the assignment.